IN THE MATTER OF the Mortgage Brokerages, Lenders and Administrators Act, 2006,

 S.O.
 2006, c.
 29, as amended (the “Act”), in particular sections 38 and 39;

-AND IN THE MATTER OF Brian Klein (“Klein”).
+AND IN THE MATTER OF Julie (Giuliana) Galati (“Galati”).

-On June 26, 2018, Klein filed a Request for Hearing (Form 1), with the Financial Services Tribunal (“Tribunal”) in accordance with section 39(5) of the Act respecting the Notice of Proposal.
+A Request for Hearing (Form 1), dated September 22, 2020, was delivered to the Financial Services Tribunal (the “Tribunal”) in accordance with section 39(5) of the Act respecting the Notice of Proposal.

-TAKE NOTICE THAT the Financial Services Regulatory Authority of Ontario will deliver an invoice to Brian Klein, with information as to where and how to pay the administrative penalty.
-As per the settlement, the payment of the administrative penalty is due on March 31, 2021.
+TAKE NOTICE THAT the Financial Services Regulatory Authority of Ontario will deliver an invoice to Julie (Giuliana) Galati with information as to where and how to pay the administrative penalties.
+Julie (Giuliana) Galati must pay the administrative penalties no later than fifteen (15) months after the date of the invoice.

-If Brian Klein fails to pay the administrative penalty in accordance with the terms of this Order, the Chief Executive Officer may file the Order with the Superior Court of Justice and the Order may be enforced as if it were an order of the court.
+If Julie (Giuliana) Galati fails to pay the administrative penalties in accordance with the terms of this Order, the Chief Executive Officer may file the Order with the Superior Court of Justice and the Order may be enforced as if it were an order of the court.
 An administrative penalty that is not paid in accordance with the terms of the order imposing the penalty is a debt due to the Crown and is enforceable as such.

 Original signed by

 Director, Litigation and Enforcement

 By delegated authority from the Chief Executive Officer